 Great news, you don’t have to be very fit to see chimps, but is it pleasant if you have an average level of physical condition.
-If you’re not in a good condition, you have to rely on your determination to see the chimps.
+If you’re not in a good condition, you have to rely on your determination to see the Kibale chimps.
 Chimpanzees are active animals and depending on the time of the day and their activity, they will move which means you move too.
 All participants will be divided into groups to visit different families.
 Some families stay near one of the starting points and others far, which means you have to hike longer distances through the dense forest.

 8. What is the best time to see chimps in the wild?

-Both Chimpanzee activities can be done throughout the year.
+Both Uganda Chimpanzee activities can be done throughout the year.
 There is no best time for ‘better sightings’.
 Dry seasons in Uganda are from June to August and from December to February.
 In these months you have more chance of drier weather, but tourism numbers will be higher.
 Do not forget you’re trekking a rainforest, so it’s likely to get wet anyway.
 Don’t worry too much about the time of the activity.
 Just make sure to schedule it in your Uganda travel itinerary and keep in mind that March, April, and November are less crowded.

 9. What is the price of a chimpanzee trekking in Uganda?

-Costs of chimpanzee trekking permits in other parks may vary.
+Prices of chimpanzee trekking permits in other parks may vary.
 To see the current rates, check the website of the Uganda Wildlife Authority.
 In addition, there are transport costs, lodging, and meals.
 You can also book a tour with a (local) tour operator that covers all costs.
 Optionally, you can hire a porter to help you carry your stuff during the hike.

 10. Where can I get a Chimpanzee trekking permit in Uganda and when is the best time to buy it?

 Buy chimpanzee trekking permits well in advance, especially in the high season (June to September).
-For the well-being of the chimps, there is a limited number of visitors allowed per day.
+For the well-being of the Kibale chimps, there is a limited number of visitors allowed per day.
 I highly recommend buying your permit directly when you choose to add this activity to your Uganda travel itinerary.
 The permits are issued by UWA that markets them through Uganda Tour Operators to the public.
-Therefore it’s best to book your chimpanzee trekking permit (or a trekking tour) with an operator that is a member of the Association of Uganda Tour Operators.
+Therefore it’s best to book your Kibale Forest chimpanzee trekking permit (or a trekking tour) with an operator that is a member of the Association of Uganda Tour Operators.

 11. Is chimpanzee trekking in Uganda safe?

 A chimpanzee experience in Uganda is perfectly safe.
 Uganda is a safe country for tourists and chimp trekking and habituation experiences are a valuable source of income, so there are high-security levels to maintain the safety of tourists and the chimpanzees.
 You don't have to worry about chimpanzee attacks as long as you listen to your guide and follow the park rules of the Uganda Wildlife Authority (see number 19 of things to know for tracking chimpanzees in Uganda).